Bekalah/cosmogenesis-learning-engine/README_RENDERER.md

 ## Usage
 1. Download or clone the repository.
 2. Double-click `index.html`.
 No build step or server is required.
-3. If `data/palette.json` is blocked by `file://` rules, the fallback palette activates automatically and a notice appears on the canvas footer.
+3. When opened via `file://`, the loader first attempts a JSON module import of `data/palette.json`.
+If the browser declines JSON modules, it falls back to a fetch attempt and ultimately the sealed palette with a notice when none are available.

 ## Layer order (back to front)
 1. **Vesica field** - seven by three grid of intersecting circles, softened alpha to avoid glare.